spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/creating-marketplace-abstract-product.md

 ### Reference information: Create an Abstract Product with multiple Concrete Products

 You can select as many super attributes as you need and define one or more values for them.
-For each product attribute value you select, a product variant will be created.
-After creating the abstract product, you will be able to create new product variants based on the super attributes you select when creating the abstract product.
+When you select a product attribute value, a concrete product based on this value is displayed.
 In the *Concrete Products’ Preview* pane you can view the products to be created.

 By selecting **Autogenerate SKU**s, the SKU numbers for the variants are generated automatically, based on the SKU of their abstract product.